 Brauer, under the guidance of Columbia Legacy producer Steve Berkowitz, set out to create a mix that would match as closely as possible the sound of the stereo vinyl version which people would be familiar with.
 Berkowitz located as good and as original a vinyl copy as he could find, and he and Brauer used that as a reference point.
 The remixing was done from a copy of the original four-track studio master tapes, using Brauer's extensive range of vintage and modern equipment at Quad studios in New York.
 According to Brauer, they carefully matched the stereo positioning and balance of the instruments, the fade-outs and all the other sonic characteristics, constantly listening to what Brauer was producing and comparing back with the vinyl.
 Given this, it is clear that what they worked from was not (as they believed) an original 1966 stereo copy of the album, but a somewhat later copy containing most if not all of the revised mixes.
 This may have been unwitting, but I think it was also fortuitous given the poor quality of the original stereo mix.

-Once Brauer had finished the analogue remix, well-known mastering engineer Greg Calbi then transferred it into two digital formats: DSD for production of the Super Audio CD, and PCM format for the possible future production of a conventional CD version.
-Note Again, his work was checked back against the reference vinyl copy of the album.
+Once Brauer had finished the analogue remix, well-known mastering engineer Greg Calbi then transferred it into two digital formats: DSD for production of the Super Audio CD, and PCM format to provide for the future production of a conventional CD version.
+Again, his work was checked back against the reference vinyl copy of the album.